Getting A Drivers License As A Foster Kid

 I had to take a driving class as one of the stipulations before driving.
 This was for a couple of reasons.
 The main reasons being it was a requirement from my group home and I needed a certain number of driving hours before being able to take the driving test.
 Another good reason to take a driving class is because you get a discount on your insurance.
 After passing the class and getting my driving hours in with the instructor, I was able to take the driving test.
 I was extremely anxious with having the person ride along with me watching me every move.
 It caused me to mess up and I failed my first time around.
 My second time around was a little better, but it took me a third time to pass the test.
 Finally I could drive!

 I do want to point out that even though it took me three times to pass, I have 0 accidents and 0 tickets.
 I had many obstacles on my path to getting my driver’s license.
-Many foster kids face the same situations sometimes with more difficulty.
+Many foster kids face the same situations often facing more difficulty than I did.